CES awards cannabis company then bans it from mentioning cannabis when exhibiting – TechCrunch

 Available in chalk white and slate black, the device is beautiful and achieves its goal of securing cannabis without hiding.
 This storage container would look at home on a bedside stand or hallway table.

 Facial recognition keeps the device locked.
-If Keep is tempered with, the owner gets a smartphone notification.
+If Keep is tampered with, the owner gets a smartphone notification.
 An airtight seal keeps things fresh and contains odors.
 Inside, separate containers keep things organized.
 There’s even a removable rolling tray and space for accessories.
 A battery allows owners to use the device anywhere.

 This is Keep Labs’ first product, and the company is conducting its own fundraising campaign.
 At the time of writing, the Keep is available for pre-order for CAD 199.